American bison hunting: Commercial hunting

-The main reason for the bison's near-demise, much like the actual demise of the passenger pigeon, was commercial hunting.

-Bison skins were used for industrial machine belts, clothing such as robes, and rugs.
+Bison skins were most often used for industrial machine belts, clothing, and rugs.
 There was a huge export trade to Europe of bison hides.
 Old West bison hunting was very often a big commercial enterprise, involving organized teams of one or two professional hunters, backed by a team of skinners, gun cleaners, cartridge reloaders, cooks, wranglers, blacksmiths, security guards, teamsters, and numerous horses and wagons.
 Men were even employed to recover and recast lead bullets taken from the carcasses.
-Many of these professional hunters, such as Buffalo Bill Cody, killed over a hundred animals at a single stand and many thousands in their career.
-One professional hunter killed over 20,000 by his own count.
-The average prices paid the buffalo hunters from 1880 to 1884 was about as follows: For cow hides, $3; bull hides, $2.50; yearlings, $1.50; calves, 75 cents; and the cost of getting the hides to market brought the cost up to about $3.50 ($89.68 accounting for inflation) per hide.
+Many of these professional hunters, such as Buffalo Bill Cody, killed over a hundred animals at a single stand and many thousands in their careers.
+One professional hunter killed over 20,000 by his count.
+The average prices paid the buffalo hunters from 1880 to 1884 were about as follows: For cow hides, $3; bull hides, $2.50; yearlings, $1.50; calves, $0.75; and the cost of getting the hides to market brought the cost up to about $3.50 ($89.68 accounting for inflation) per hide.